Special routes of U.S. Route 101

 A total of fifteen special routes of U.S. Route 101 exist.

+Those business routes in California are assigned by the California Department of Transportation (Caltrans), but are not maintained by Caltrans unless they overlay other routes of the state highway system.
+Local authorities may request route assignment from the Caltrans Transportation System Information Program, and all requests require approval of the executive committee of the American Association of State Highway and Transportation Officials (AASHTO).

 Los Angeles alternate route

 Present SR 1 in the Los Angeles area was U.S. Route 101 Alternate from the mid-1930s to 1964.

 Los Angeles bypass route

 The precursor to the Santa Ana Freeway between Los Angeles and Anaheim was U.S. Route 101 Bypass from the early 1940s to the mid-1950s, when it became part of US 101.
 Old US 101 there is now partially SR 72.

 Ventura business loop

 US 101 Business in Ventura, California is a business loop that follows the former U.S. 101 alignment before the construction of the Ventura Freeway.
 The route runs along the entirety of Thompson Boulevard and portions of Main Street and Garden Street.

 San Francisco bypass route

+The Bayshore Highway between San Jose and San Francisco was designated as part of US 101 in 1936, replacing El Camino Real (which became US 101 Alternate).
+At the urging of local businesses and groups, a proposal was submitted to AASHO to move US 101 back to El Camino Real, which was approved in 1938 alongside the creation of US 101 Bypass for the Bayshore Highway.
+Other proposals included signing El Camino Real as US 101 Scenic.

-Until the 1964 renumbering, the present route of US 101 along the Bayshore Freeway was U.S. Route 101 Bypass, and US 101 used SR 82 (El Camino Real) and I-280.
+The Bayshore Freeway was constructed to replace the original highway between 1947 and 1962.
+US 101 was later rerouted onto the Bayshore Freeway during the 1964 renumbering and replaced US 101 Bypass entirely.
+Until then, US 101 used SR 82 (El Camino Real) and I-280.